polterguy/phosphorusfive/plugins/p5.io/README.md

 Although *[move-file]* perfectly well handles expressions, it does not accept an expression leading to multiple sources.
 Neither as its "source", nor as its "destination".

-The *[move-file]* Active Event, also has the alias of *[rename-file]* which can be used instead of "move-file".
+The *[move-file]* Active Event, also has the alias of *[rename-file]*, which can be used instead of "move-file".
 However, the logic is the exact same, and there is no difference in implementation of these two events.
 They are simply aliases for the same Active Event handler.

 ### [copy-file], copying a file into a new file